 - What if I return the book late?

 - How can I get my request processed faster?

-- Why do I need a username and password to use ILLiad?
+- Why do I need a username and password to use ILLIAD?

 - Is security a problem if I use a public workstation?

-- Who do I contact if I have problems with my request or questions about ILLiad?
+- Who do I contact if I have problems with my request or questions about ILLIAD?

-Rare books, reference books, archival materials, and audiovisual materials are usually not available for borrowing.
-With rare exception, materials located outside the United States can not be requested through ILL.
+Rare books, reference books, and archival materials are usually not available for borrowing.
+With rare exceptions, requests for materials located outside the United States cannot be filled through ILL.

 Articles usually arrive in 2 to 3 working days and books may take 5 working days or more.
 Articles from libraries within the Coastal Bend Health Information Network, a network of hospital libraries, can be obtained within 24 hours.
 It is important that requests are submitted well in advance of the date they are needed.
 Patrons can check the status of their request by logging into ILLiad and clicking the button for "View/Modify Outstanding Requests", then click the "View/Edit" button on the left side of the request.
 This will provide detailed information on the status of the request.
 Patrons must pick up electronically delivered items from the library's server in 15 days or the request will need to be resubmitted.

 When the materials arrive you will be notified by email or telephone depending on your preference.
 If electronic delivery is preferred and possible, an email notification will automatically go out when the material is ready to be picked up from the computer server.